Conditional Clauses: If I Were vs. If I Was

 | Wishful thinking | If I were a millionaire… | ❌ Not preferred |

 Many learners (and even native speakers) use “If I was” in all situations.
-While this is acceptable in casual speech, it can sound incorrect in formal writing or exams.
+While this is acceptable in casual speech, it can sound incorrect in formal writing, business emails, or language proficiency exams like the TOEFL or IELTS.

 Shortcut to remember: